welaalice/CS190N-FinalProject/README.md

 This README provides instructions on how to reproduce the results presented in the Final Project report.

 ## Prerequisites
 Make sure you have access to the PINOT database.
-This requires having a valid username and password for the database that should be filled in:
+This requires having a valid username and password for the database that should be filled in here along side the host, database, and port information:
 ```
 user = "###"
 password = "###"
-***
 ```

 Make sure you have the following tools and libraries installed: